erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/1-partition-en.md

 >
 > DO NOT REBOOT YOUR TABLET if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/nabuwoa)
 >
-> Do not run all commands at once, execute them in order!
->
 > **PLEASE DON'T USE OUTDATED VIDEO GUIDES ON YOUTUBE OR ANY OTHER PLATFORM!
 THESE VIDEOS ARE OUTDATED AND YOU CAN BRICK YOUR DEVICE USING IT!
 IF YOU NEED A VIDEO GUIDE, USE THIS [NEW VIDEO GUIDE](https://www.youtube.com/watch?v=rGPbdFq7gKs) FROM [ArtoSeVeN](https://www.youtube.com/channel/UCYjwfxlYlJ7Nnzv01oszQvA)**